 - a handful of cilantro, chopped

-- To roast the beets, place them on a baking sheet and roast in the oven at 400 F for one hour or until you can easily pierce them with a fork.
+- To roast the beets, place them on a baking sheet and roast in the oven at 400 F for 1.5 to 2 hours or until you can easily pierce them with a fork.

 - To boil the beets, place them in a pot.
 Add water ( make sure the beets are fully covered with water).
-Bring the water to a boil and cook the beets until you can easily pierce them with a fork.
-It may take over one hour depending on the size of the beets.
-Note that the beets might stain the pot.
+Bring the water to a boil and cook the beets for 1 to 1.5 hours or until you can easily pierce them with a fork.

 - Important!.
 Always cool the beets before handling as they get extremely hot.
 Also, note that red beets will stain your hands and might also stain your dishes